loda-lang/loda-programs/programs/oeis/list2.md

 * [A290168](http://oeis.org/A290168) ([L08 program](A290168.asm)): If n is even then a(n) = n^2*(n+2)/8, otherwise a(n) = (n-1)*n*(n+1)/8.
 * [A290198](http://oeis.org/A290198) ([L15 program](A290198.asm)): Decimal representation of the diagonal from the corner to the origin of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 721", based on the 5-celled von Neumann neighborhood.
 * [A290199](http://oeis.org/A290199) ([L15 program](A290199.asm)): Decimal representation of the diagonal from the origin to the corner of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 721", based on the 5-celled von Neumann neighborhood.
+* [A290235](http://oeis.org/A290235) ([L07 program](A290235.asm)): Decimal representation of the diagonal from the origin to the corner of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 773", based on the 5-celled von Neumann neighborhood.
 * [A290312](http://oeis.org/A290312) ([L08 program](A290312.asm)): Third diagonal sequence of the Sheffer triangle A094816 (special Charlier).
 * [A290325](http://oeis.org/A290325) ([L10 program](A290325.asm)): Number of minimal dominating sets (and maximal irredundant sets) in the complete tripartite graph K_{n,n,n}.
 * [A290561](http://oeis.org/A290561) ([L08 program](A290561.asm)): a(n) = n + cos(n*Pi/2).